hiro-iseri/fmpict/doc/user_guide.md

 ## Overview

-FMPict helps test design by classification tree method.
+FMPict helps test design using classification tree method.
 FMPict generates test case covering n-wise coverage(n:1-3) from a freemind file descripted classification tree.

 ## Install

-the following tools should be installed:
+The following tools must be installed:

 * PICT
     * FMPict must be able to run PICT Application.
-For Windows, the folder path containing pict.exe must be added to the system environment variable "PATH".
+For Windows, the folder path including pict.exe must be added to the system environment variable "PATH".
 * FreeMind
 * Python

+FMPict is the command line interface tool.
+Install and Uninstall of fmpict uses command line interface.

 ### Install Command